Priyanshu6008/chatbot-py/README.md

 The chatbot is built using a neural network model that learns from a collection of intents defined in a JSON file.
 It uses natural language processing techniques, including tokenization, lemmatization, and bag-of-words representation, to understand user input and generate appropriate responses.

 The chatbot consists of two main components:
-1. Training the Model: The `train_chatbot.py` script is used to preprocess the intents data, train the model, and save the trained model as `chatbot_model.h5`.
+1. Training the Model: The `train_chatbot.py` script is used to preprocess the intents data, train the model using ANN, and save the trained model as `chatbot_model.h5`.
 2. Running the Chatbot: The `chatbot.py` script is used to load the trained model and interact with the user.
 It takes user queries as input and generates responses based on the trained model.

 ## Installation